FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 Enum extension is a Mixin feature that can reliably add new entries to an enum.

-When targeting Minecraft enums, the mixin can be combined with [class tweaking](../class-tweakers) to display the new enum entries to the decompiled source.
-This can be [transitive](../class-tweakers/index#transitive-entries) to allow mods depending on yours to see your added entries.
+When targeting Minecraft enums, you can use mixins together with [class tweaking](../class-tweakers) to display new enum entries in the decompiled source.
+If that is set to be [transitive](../class-tweakers/index#transitive-entries), mods that depend on yours will also see your added entries.

 ::: warning

-Enum extension requires Loader 0.19.0 for Mixin support and Loom 1.16 for class tweaker support.
+Enum extension requires at least Loader 0.19.0 for Mixin support and at least Loom 1.16 for class tweaker support.

-Additionally, class tweaker file headers must specify a version of `v2` to use enum extensions.
+Additionally, class tweaker file headers must specify `v2` as the version to use enum extensions.

 :::

 ## Creating the Mixin {#creating-the-mixin}

-Before creating the mixin class, make sure that you are depending explicitly on Loader 0.19.0 or above in your `fabric.mod.json` file:
+Before creating the mixin class, make sure that Loader 0.19.0 or above is an explicit dependency in your `fabric.mod.json` file:

 ```json:no-line-numbers